JMantello/CSI140_FinalProject_JMantello---Final/README.md

 # CSI140 Final Project - Web Portfolio

-This was our web portfolio project for CSI140 Front-End Web Development in Spring of 2021.
-If I were to do it differently now, I would focus on using less containers, classes, and id's, and try to focus on the readability of my code, and I think with this project
+This was my final for my Front-End Web Development class in Spring of 2021.
+Looking back at this project, I think I accidently used too many containers, classes, and id's.
+I am now making another web portfolio and I am focusing on keeping my code simple, and only making complexity when necessary to add desired features.
-I accidently went too far with those.